 Identifying popular pages is a useful indicator of the pulse of the company and to benchmark intranet engagement.
 For example, when social activities are covered, or community items such as fund raisers are popular on the intranet they can highlight high staff morale and interest in company initiatives.

-The above screenshot is an example of the kind of activity you may see - look for spikes in traffic and then narrow your date ranges in order to highlight the content that was particularly relevant during the spike.
+The above screenshot is an example of the kind of activity you may see in your intranet report - look for spikes in traffic and then narrow your date ranges in order to highlight the content that was particularly relevant during the spike.

 Report 5: Behaviour > Site Content > Content Drilldown

 The Content Drilldown report is useful for seeing how each section of your intranet is working.
 Most intranets will have a structure that includes key categories (eg IT, HR, Latest news, etc).
 The URL structure of your intranet will allow each grouping of these in reports, allowing you to view which sections are the most popular and which must be targeted to improve company intranet success.

 This report can also be useful for identifying seldom used sections - so they can be refreshed, or even removed if no longer needed.

 Report 6: Behaviour > Site Content > Landing Pages

 Landing pages are the pages that staff enter the intranet via.
 While many staff will land on the intranet Home page, there are plenty of good reasons why internal pages may be the first page an employee arrives at: for example if a company wide email includes a link to a Company announcement on the intranet.